 Author: Patrick Ness

 Conor O’Malley is a thirteen-year-old boy who wakes up every day at exactly seven minutes past midnight to find a monster at his bedroom window.
 The monster visits him for three nights and tells him one real story each night.
 After the monster narrates his stories, it is Conor’s turn to narrate a real-life story.
 If the story is not real, then the monster will eat away Conor.
 This horror fiction is one among the good scary books for teens.
-This video offers a detailed review of the product.
+This video offers a detailed review of the book.

 6. Best Epistolary Horror Story: Dracula